 The ISTD PhD programme is a 4-year programme with course requirements and strong research components with one of the ISTD faculty members.
-As part of the PhD degree requirements, the following examinations must be passed: an oral qualifying examination, a preliminary exam and the thesis defence.
+As part of the PhD degree requirements, the following examinations must be passed: an oral qualifying and preliminary exam and the thesis defence.
 Are you interested?
 Find out about our application requirements here.

 - A student with a Bachelor’s degree is required to take four courses.
 The student can choose any graduate courses offered by ISTD.
 For graduate courses offered by other pillars, the student would need to seek advice from the advisor.

 - A student with a Master’s degree may apply for waiver of specific course requirements by submitting the request form.
 The graduate committee shall decide on the application based on the graduate courses taken by the student.
 The approval will be on a case by case basis.

 All students are recommended to complete the required coursework prior to the end of the first year of PhD study.